 Vilnius – Lithuania

 Vilnius, the capital of Lithuania boasts a beautiful old town with a combination of gothic and neoclassical architecture.
 Coffee shops, castles and Churches, oh my!
 Vilnius Castle complex consists of fortifications from the 10th Century through to the 18th.
 Don’t miss the Gate of Dawn, Vilnius Cathedral, St Annes Church and Gediminas castle tower.

-Also make the half day trip to the Trakai Castle.
-It’s doable on your own, but your can also book a GetYourGuide tour.
+Also, make the half-day trip to Trakai Castle.
+It’s doable on your own, but you can also book a GetYourGuide tour.